 6 Reasons to Switch Your Checking Account:

 - High fees.
-The average checking customer pays about $14 a month in fees.* If you are required to pay any kind of fee no matter how much you have in your account, you should consider other options.
+The average checking customer pays about $14 a month in fees.* If you are required to pay any kind of fee no matter how much you have in your account, you should rethink the relationship.

 - Inconvenient access to your money.
 In today’s on-the-go world, saving time and effort is extremely important.
 When looking at checking account options, be sure to review the accessibility options, such as: ATM network size, online banking, mobile app capabilities, and/or online bill pay.